Padria

-Padria is a comune (municipality) in the Province of Sassari on the Italian island of Sardinia, located about 140 km northwest of Cagliari and about 40 km south of Sassari.
+Padria is a comune (municipality) in the Metropolitan City of Sassari on the Italian island of Sardinia, located about 140 km northwest of Cagliari and about 40 km south of Sassari.
 As of 31 December 2004, it had a population of 785 and an area of 48.0 km2.

 Padria borders the following municipalities: Bosa, Cossoine, Mara, Monteleone Rocca Doria, Pozzomaggiore, Romana, Villanova Monteleone.